 Discrimination against women.
 Jesus never chose to select women apostles but this must be viewed in the context of the highly patriarchal society in which He lived.
 It does not mean He would not approve of women priests today.

 Discrimination against members of the LGBTQ+ community.
 Marriage should be allowed between any two consenting adults.
 Such discrimination has no basis in love and fails to take into account modern genetic and psychological theories underpinning sexual orientation and gender identity.
-A homosexual person no more chooses to be gay than a heterosexual person chooses to be straight.
 No such science was available to the ancient world.
 It is available to our modern world for all those who are willing to see.

-For I believe Heaven is available to all people, including atheists.
-As I believe, The Greatest Love judges not on the contents of our beliefs, or lack thereof, but by the loving actions we perform throughout our lives.
+Today I believe The Greatest Love judges not on the contents of our beliefs, or lack thereof, but by the loving actions we perform throughout our lives.